VedAI-Labs/vedai-agi-core/README.md

 # Ved AI – Open Artificial General Intelligence Core

-**Ved AI** is building the world’s first open, safe, and human-aligned AGI.
+**Ved AGI** is building the world’s first open, safe, and human-aligned AGI.
 Our mission: democratize general intelligence so it serves all, not just the few.

 ---